Help Center

 SpeakKey converts shared audio to MP3 before processing.
 Some uncommon audio formats may not convert successfully.
 For best results, export the audio as MP3 or WAV from the source app before sharing to SpeakKey.

-"I'm not getting notifications on Android"
+"I'm not getting notifications on my phone"

 Contact Support